sfbrigade/compass/README.md

 ### Troubleshooting

-Compass app is not running:
+#### Compass app is not running:

 Make sure that Docker is running in the background

+#### Login screen flashes like it is stuck in a loop

+Make sure that Docker is running in the background

+#### Seeding script does not work

+Log in with your Google credentials first, and rerun to generate the first user.

+### Postgres refuses to start

+Ensure you have port forwarding for port 5432 from Docker to your local machine set up, and that you are not already running Postgres in the background for another servie.

-Client id is required:
+#### Client id is required:

 Fill out the Google Client ID and Google Client Secret in .env.local